isaacaddis/Linkify/README.md

 There is also a problem with the playback, and only artists seem to work (not individual tracks).
 You can find the URIs of any artist you want from Spotify from clicking Share > Copy Spotify URI.

+Another thing to note is that Spotify Access Tokens expire relatively quickly, but in a future update this possibly can be prepared for ahead of time.
+The current solution is just to grab the access token on login and then write it into localStorage.

 ### Technical Challenges